Orlando Weather Forecast: Sunny skies with storms possible Sunday afternoon

 DOWNLOAD: FOX 35 NEWS APP | FOX 35 STORM TEAM WEATHER APP

-The National Hurricane Center says, this could become a tropical depression by early to the middle of the week.
-The second, an area of disorganized showers and thunderstorms in the Gulf of Mexico will slowly drift westward over the next few days.
+The National Hurricane Center says this could become a tropical depression by early to the middle of the week.
+The second is an area of disorganized showers and thunderstorms in the Gulf of Mexico that will slowly drift westward over the next few days.
 This area has a 20% chance for further development.